mako-framework/docs/01_getting_started/03_dependency_injection.md

 The `mako\syringe\intersection` helper function makes it easy to register an intersection of interfaces.

 ```
-// The `FooInterface&BarInterface` type will be resolved to the `FooBar` class
+// The "FooInterface&BarInterface" type will be resolved to the "FooBar" class

 $container->register(intersection(FooInterface::class, BarInterface::class), FooBar::class);
 ```